 Without forcing you to sit through a chemistry lesson, the ingredient is a 'humectant', so it attracts moisture from the environment and locks it into the skin.
 This is helpful for a couple of reasons: firstly, our natural hyaluronic acid reserves tend to run low over time, so it's pretty great news that we can top them up with the right skincare.
 Secondly, more moisture lends skin a plumper appearance, minimising the look of fine lines and giving skin an attractive glow.

 The goody two shoes of skincare, it seems hyaluronic acid can do no wrong.
 But lately, experts and beauty influencers are falling out of love with it, and they're taking to social media to make their thoughts known.
-In a video captioned 'Beauty Products We Do NOT Need', dermatologist Dr Shereene Idriss (known as #PillowtalkDerm to her 89.8K TikTok followers) zoomed in on 'dedicated hyaluronic acid serums' in particular.
+In a video captioned 'Beauty Products We Do NOT Need', board certified dermatologist Dr Shereene Idriss (known as #PillowtalkDerm to her 89.8K TikTok followers) zoomed in on 'dedicated hyaluronic acid serums' in particular.
 It wasn't long before the video amassed 1.4 million views and her followers began to ask questions.

 Is hyaluronic acid necessary in skincare?